Welcome

 Introduction

 The effect of divorce or dissolution on wills is a key topic for SQE1.
 English law provides that certain provisions in a will relating to a former spouse or civil partner are automatically revoked if the marriage or civil partnership is ended by a final court order.
-This article explains the statutory rules, the meaning of “contrary intention,” and the practical consequences for estate planning and administration.
+This is primarily set out in s.18A of the Wills Act 1837 (marriages) and s.18C (civil partnerships).
+Following amendments introduced by the Law Reform (Succession) Act 1995, the statute treats the former spouse or civil partner as having died on the date of the final order of divorce or dissolution.
+The result is partial revocation: only dispositions, appointments and powers in favour of the former spouse or civil partner are revoked; the remainder of the will continues to operate.
+Separation or a conditional order has no effect; revocation requires the final order.

 Automatic Revocation: The Statutory Rule

-When a testator divorces or has their civil partnership dissolved after making a will, the law treats certain provisions in the will as if the former spouse or civil partner had died on the date of the final order.
-This is set out in s.18A of the Wills Act 1837 (for marriages) and equivalent provisions for civil partnerships.
+When a testator divorces or has their civil partnership dissolved after making a will, the law treats the former spouse or civil partner as if they had died on the date of the final order.
+As a consequence:

 Worked Example 1.1